gtcasl/cash/README.md

 ```
 Contributing
 ------------
-Contributions are welcome.
-Do not hesitate to fill issues, send pull
-requests, or send me emails at blaise.tine@gmail.com.
+Contributions are welcome, you can email me at blaise.tine@gmail.com.